Rozanova/WebDesignCourse/Syllabus.md

 >> * and come up with a list of insights, solutions, and features.

 > If you decide to create a portfolio site:
->> * find at least ten portfolio site inspirations and add to your mood board,
+>> * Find at least ten portfolio site inspirations and add to your mood board,
 >> * Find examples of bio pages from other portfolios
 >> * Craft a bio statement or artist statement of your own.
 >> * Select which works you will feature and place them into a folder on your computer.
 Write out a list and categorize these items into sections.

+> If you decide to create a speculative design webite:
+>> * Find at least ten portfolio site inspirations and add to your mood board,
+>> * Find examples of bio pages from other portfolios

+> If you decide to create a work of art (net art)
+>> *
+>> * Craft an artist statement for the piece.

-* Post all relevant links(blog and/or are.na) to tDiscord channel #completed-asignments.
+* Post all relevant links(blog and/or are.na) to Discord channel #completed-asignments.

 #### Week 5
 ##### In-class:

-* Class critique: students present competitive analysis and features.
 * Lecture: website structuring, site mapping, grids, logo and identity.